William Duane (journalist): At war with the Federalists

-Within a week of the assault, Duane began organising a defense militia, eventually a series of companies some 800 strong called the Philadelphia Militia Legion but, drawn largely from city's Irish, better known as the Republican Greens.
-In addition to protecting Duane and his presses from further attack, ultra Republicans saw the drilled and armed volunteers as a counter to the perceived threat of a Federalist standing army.
+Within a week of the assault, Duane began organising a defence militia, eventually a series of companies some 800 strong called the Philadelphia Militia Legion.
+Drawn largely from the city's Irish, it was better known as the Republican Greens.
+In addition to protecting Duane and his presses from further attack, ultra-Republicans saw the drilled and armed volunteers as a counter to the perceived threat of a Federalist standing army.
 Duane argued that the volunteers were a Republican bulwark against the threat of Federalist tyranny.

 Duane had played a singular role in defeating efforts in the Federalist-controlled Congress to, in effect, steal the presidency.
 In the Aurora, he published details of the Ross Bill which would have established a closed-door Grand Committee, chaired by the Chief Justice of the Supreme Court, an Adams appointee, with powers to disqualify College electors.
 Facing charges of breaching Senate privileges and of contempt, Duane went into hiding for several weeks until the Federalist-controlled Congress adjourned.
 Jefferson called the Aurora "our comfort in the gloomiest days", and John Adams named Duane as one of the three or four men most responsible for his defeat.